-This factsheet describes the education provisions of the 2008 Fostering Connections Act, summarizes a May 2014 Government Accountability Office (GAO) Report on implementation, and highlights an important May 2014 joint letter from the U.S. Departments of Health and Human Services and Education about the Act.
+This factsheet describes the education provisions in the 2008 Fostering Connections Act, and summarizes a May 2014 Government Accountability Office (GAO) Report.
+It also highlights an important May 2014 joint letter from the U.S. Departments of Health and Human Services and Education about the Act.

 This publication from the Casey Family Foundation highlights the most promising practices developed by teams from state, county, and tribally administered child welfare agencies where the focus was on improving educational continuity and school stability.